mh70cz/mypy/challenges/own/cheese_wine/readme.md

 You will match them with 43 cheeses mentioned in the in the "Cheese Shop" sketch
 (from Monty Python's Flying Circus
 http://montypython.wikia.com/wiki/Cheese_Shop_sketch )

+---
+### Tasks
+Complete the method *best_match_per_wine* which returns the best scored wine-cheese pair.
+Matching can be for a certain wine type (i.e. red, white, sparkling) or for all types.

+Complete the method *match_wine_5cheeses* which returns  for each wine 5 best matching cheeses.
+All types of wines (i.e. red, white, sparkling) are included.

+---
 Hint for sum of occurence of chars shared by both words:
 https://stackoverflow.com/questions/44012479/intersection-of-two-counters

-Keywords: Counter , Operator, Multi key sort
+Keywords: Counter, Operator, Multi key sort

 ToDo:
 - [ ] Examples of similarity
-- [ ] Requirment: list of wines and 5 top matching cheeses
-- [ ] Requirment: 3 best performing matches based on wine type (or absolute)
+- [x] Requirment text: best performing matches based on wine type (or absolute)
+- [x] Requirment text: list of wines and 5 top matching cheeses
 - [ ] Assignment file
 - [ ] Solution file
 - [ ] Test case file